BJ82/RailReservation/README.md

   **How Ticket Booking Works?**

-  Firstly the booking open status is checked
-  From Booking Open table.If booking is found
-  To be open then a seat number request is made
-  To SeatNoService which generates a seat number.
+  Firstly the booking open status is checked in Booking Open table.If booking is opened then a seat number request is made to SeatNoService Which generates a seat number.

-  To generate the seat number, SeatNoService first Calculates the no of available seats by subtracting the LastAllotedSeatNo( obtained from SeatNoTracker table) from The Total Seats.If seatsAvailable > 0 then below loop runs
+  To generate seat number, SeatNoService calculates the available seats as below

+  int seatsAvailable = totalNoOfSeats - seatInfoTrackerService.getLastAllocatedSeatNo(request);

+  Note that seat nos are generated in consecutive order.
+  So lstAllotedSeatNum is incremented by 1 and this new Number is a seat no which can be alloted.

+  Set<Integer> seatNums;

   for(int i=1;i<=seatsAvailable;i++){

             seatNums.add(lstAllotedSeatNum.addAndGet(1));
   }

   Now getSeatNosBefore is called to get seat nos
   Which would have their journey end before our journey starts.